 While you are on your walking tour of Hollywood Boulevard, you will come across the Museum of Death.
 First established 1995 by JD Healy and Catherine Shultz with an aim ‘to make people happy to be alive’.
 It is here yo will find the world's largest collection of serial murderer artwork, Charles Manson crime scene photos, original documents from the Black Dahlia murder and so much more.
 It is an absolutely fantastic informative tour.

-Travel Tips for California
+Travel Tips for Hollywood

 Best Time To Visit